An equivariant Poincar\'e duality for proper cocompact actions by matrix groups: Poincar e duality for geometric -homology

-For surjectivity, we will use the following result, which is a special case of \cite[Theorem 4.1]{BOSW} but applied to linear instead of compact $G$. \begin{lemma} Let $M,N,X$ be three $G$-cocompact $G$-spin$^c$ manifolds, $f\colon N\to X$ a $G$-equivariant continuous map, and $g\colon M\to N$ a $G$-equivariant embedding.
-Then
+For surjectivity, we will use the Gysin homomorphism from subsection \ref{subsec gysin}, together with the following result, which is a special case of \cite[Theorem 4.1]{BOSW} but applied to linear instead of compact $G$. \begin{lemma} Let $M,N,X$ be three $G$-cocompact $G$-spin$^c$ manifolds, $g\colon N\to X$ a $G$-equivariant continuous map, and $f\colon M\to N$ a $G$-equivariant embedding with even codimension.
+Then for any $G$-vector bundle $E\to M$, we have

 \end{lemma} \begin{proof} The proof of Theorem \cite[Theorem 4.1]{BOSW}, which was stated for compact Lie groups, goes through with no changes to our setting. \end{proof}